jimoneil/GAB2018/README.md

 ### Create an Azure Alert Function
 You will use an Azure function to consume the messages on the Service Bus and "inform" the client (via an HTTP request to your local server) of the alert condition.

-In the Azure Portal, add a new _Function App_.
-Note that a new storage account will be created by default to support Azure Functions, that's fine.
+In the Azure Portal, add a new _Function App_ and **set the _Hosting Plan_ to "App Service plan" _Runtime Stack_ to "JavaScript"**.
+You will need to supply an existing App Service plan or create a new one.
+Note, that The portal also defaults to creating a new Resource Group, which isn't a problem per se, but your App Service may not be under the Resource Group you intended.
+Lastly, note that a new storage account will be created by default to support Azure Functions; that's fine.

 Open the New Function App in the Azure Portal and add a new function via the navigation tree on the left.
-Create a new "Custom Function" via the link under the "Get started on you own" heading.
-From the tiles presented, select the _Javascript_ link from the _Service Bus Queue trigger_ tile.
+Create a new "In-portal" function under the "Azure Functions for JavaScript - getting started" heading.
+Press the "Continue" button, and next select "More templates...", then press the "Finish and view templates" button.
+From the options presented, select _Azure Service Bus Queue trigger_.
+If you are prompted to install the _Microsoft.Azure.WebJobs.Extensions.ServiceBus_ extensions, go ahead and do so; it may take a minute or two before it completes.

-For the _Service Bus connection_ field, select the "new" link and you will be able to select your service bus and policy.
-Change _Access Rights_ to listen, since this function should only receive events from the queue.
+For the _Service Bus connection_ field, select the "new" link and you will be able to select your service bus namespace and policy.
+You can use the default service bus owner policy for this demo, but for a production application you would define a policy that granted only _Listen_ access (in line with the principle of least privilege).
 For _Queue name_ enter _alerts_, the name of the queue you created along with the service bus.
-Of course, feel free to chance the function name to something less obtuse.
-When you create the function, you'll be provided an editing and testing experience directly with the portal.
-For the labs, this is sufficient, but for "real code" you'll likely use Visual Studio or Visual Studio Code with additional developer tooling extensions for those products.
+Of course, feel free to change the function name to something less obtuse.
+When you create the function, you'll be provided an editing and testing experience directly within the portal.
+For the labs, this is sufficient, but for "real code" you'll likely use Visual Studio or Visual Studio Code which have additional developer tooling extensions.

-Replace the generated code with the following - be sure to modify the ngrok URL with your specific ngrok endpoint
+Replace the generated code with the following - be sure to modify the request URL with your specific ngrok subdomain

 ```Javascript
 // must npm install in Kudo